pan-webis-de/pan-code/clef24/generative-authorship-verification/README.md

 ```

 Instead of `--input-dir`, you can also specify an online Tira dataset with `--input-dataset` (e.g. `--input-dataset generative-ai-authorship-verification-panclef-2024/pan24-generative-authorship-smoke-20240411_0-training`).
 You can find the correct name of any dataset in the Tira web UI after creating a new software submission for it.

+Some baselines (such as Binoculars or DetectGPT) require downloading certain models from Huggingface.
+Since `tira-run` sandboxes the execution environment, you need to download them beforehand using `huggingface-cli download MODELNAME`.
+Once downloaded, you can mount them into the Tira container by adding any number of `--mount-hf-model MODELNAME` parameters to the `tira-run` command.

 ## Run Evaluator